Cards Against Humanity: Release and sales

 After six months of development, Cards Against Humanity was officially released in May 2011.
 A month later, it became the number one game on Amazon.
-Since its release, it has gradually become more popular and has seen a rise of sales throughout the years.
+Since its release, the game has gradually become more popular and has seen a rise of sales throughout the years.
 The Chicago Sun-Times estimated that CAH earned at least $12 million in profit, and according to the company, customers have downloaded the PDF file 1.5 million times in the year since they began tracking the numbers.

 In October 2011, the game was exhibited as part of the "Big Games" area of the annual IndieCade games festival in Culver City, where the release of a first expansion was announced.
 In November 2011, the expansion was released.
 It sold out in three days.
 The first expansion contained 100 new cards and 12 blank cards.

 The base game cards are licensed under CC-BY-NC-SA 2.0 license and can be downloaded at their website.

 Black Friday promotions

 Since 2013, the creators of Cards Against Humanity have held satirical promotions on Black Friday.
 In 2013, an "anti-sale" was held in which the game's cost was raised by $5.
 Despite its higher price, the game maintained its best-selling status on Amazon and experienced a minor spike in sales during that period.

 In 2014, to "help you experience the ultimate savings on Cards Against Humanity", the game and its expansions were removed from the online store and replaced by "Bullshit" boxes containing sterilized bull feces, sold at $6 each.
 Over 30,000 boxes were sold.

 In 2015, the game's online store was replaced by an order form with an offer to "Give Cards Against Humanity $5" and receive nothing in return.
 The offer was justified by claiming that "the greatest Black Friday gift of all is buying nothing.
 We're offering that for the rock-bottom price of $5.
 How can you afford NOT to seize this incredible opportunity?", and that what the money would be used for would be announced "soon".
 11,248 customers spent $71,145 on the offer during the campaign.
 The money was divided equally among the Cards Against Humanity team members, who were asked to report back what they spent their money on.
 Many of them made donations to charities.

 For 2016, the creators began to live stream the excavation of a "Holiday Hole", located in Oregon, Illinois, and stated that they would continue to dig the hole as long as they continue to receive donations.
-The creators did not state any reason for the hole nor any planned use of the money, and explicitly ruled out charity in a FAQ by asking the reader, "why aren't YOU giving all this money to charity?
+The creators did not state any reason for the hole nor any planned use of the money and explicitly ruled out charity in a FAQ by asking the reader, "Why aren't YOU giving all this money to charity?
 It's your money." $100,573 was collected.
 Later in the week, the hole was filled back in and reseeded.